 (Version September 21, 2021)

-Additional rules for PhD candidates in Computer Science extending the rules for TNF PhD studies
+Additional rules for PhD candidates in Computer Science or Artificial Intelligence extending the rules for TNF PhD studies

-The supervisor assigned at the dissertation agreement have to provide a common statement about the results of the dissertation.
-In addition to that, a review has to be obtained from an internationally recognized expert without any conflict of interest between said reviewer and the doctoral candidate.
+The supervisors assigned at the dissertation agreement have to provide a common statement about the results of the dissertation.
+In addition to that, a review has to be obtained from an internationally recognized expert without any conflict of interest to the doctoral candidate.
 In academic reviewing processes, conflicts of interests are commonly defined as family ties, previously existing supervisory relationships, or joint affiliations, publications, proposals, projects, etc. within the last five years.

-A proposal for reviewer selection and for the constitution of the Rigorosum senate is circulated by the chair of PhD affairs (Prof. Küng for CS, Prof. Fürnkranz for AI) before it is finalized.
+A proposal for reviewer selection and for the constitution of the Defense Senate is circulated by the chair of PhD affairs before it is finalized.
 This allows the whole faculty to comment on the proposal and to suggest potential alternatives.
-The candidate has to send an unformatted version of the proposal (in ASCII format) to the chair of PhD affairs, together with the abstract and the title of the dissertation, as well as the list of the candidate's publications.
+The candidate has to send an unformatted version of the proposal (in ASCII format) to the chair of PhD affairs, together with the abstract and the title of the dissertation, as well as a list of the candidate's publications.
 Upon circulation of the proposal to faculty members, the deadline for suggesting alternatives is set to one week (or two weeks during the semester break).